The Laplacian Keyboard: Beyond the Linear Span: Experimental Details

 \paragraph{Pre-training:} The majority of our hyperparameters are adopted from prior work, specifically \citet{gomezproper} for the Laplacian encoder training and \citet{touati2022does} for the USFA module training.
 During the pretraining phase, we observed improved training stability and final performance when using asymmetric step sizes for the USFA module: a smaller step size for the actor and a larger step size for the critic (SF estimator).
 We conducted a grid search over the following hyperparameters: gradient clipping coefficient $\lambda_{\text{usfa-c}} \in \{0.01, 0.001\}$, target network update coefficient $\tau_{\text{usfa-c}} \in \{0.01, 0.001\}$, policy update delay $d_{\text{usfa-a}} \in \{1, 3, 5\}$, policy noise standard deviation $\sigma_{\text{usfa-a}} \in \{0.0, 0.1, 0.2\}$.
 Here the subscripts usfa-a and usfa-c refers to the actor and the SF estimator modules respectively.
 The final pretraining hyperparameters were selected based on cumulative zero-shot performance across all 12 domain-task pairs on the APS dataset, with a basis size of $k=50$, averaged over 10 random seeds.

-\paragraph{Downstream:} For the downstream adaptation phase, we fixed the pretraining hyperparameters determined above and conducted an additional grid search to optimize the meta-policy parameters.
-We used a reduced basis size of $k=3$.
-The meta-agent hyperparameter search explored the following ranges: exploration noise standard deviation $\sigma_{\text{lk-a}} \in \{0.01, 0.001\}$, batch size $B_{\text{lk}} \in \{16, 32, 64\}$, policy update delay $d_{\text{lk-a}} \in \{1, 3, 5\}$, target network update coefficient $\tau_{\text{lk}} \in \{0.01, 0.001\}$, option duration $t_{term} \in \{1, 5, 10\}$.
-The optimal downstream configuration was selected based on zero-shot performance with $k=3$ basis size on the \texttt{Cheetah} domain, evaluated on T1 and T2 across 10 random seeds.
-Importantly, this single hyperparameter configuration was applied uniformly across all experimental domains, tasks, and basis sizes to ensure consistency. \looseness=-1
+\paragraph{Downstream:} For the downstream adaptation phase, we fixed the pretraining hyperparameters determined above and conducted a separate grid search to optimize the meta-policy.
+Using a reduced basis size of $k=3$, we searched over: exploration noise $\sigma_{\text{lk}} \in \{0.01, 0.001\}$, batch size $B_{\text{lk}} \in \{16, 32, 64\}$, policy update delay $d_{\text{lk}} \in \{1, 3, 5\}$, target network update coefficient $\tau_{\text{lk}} \in \{0.01, 0.001\}$, and option duration $t_{\text{term}} \in \{1, 5, 10\}$.
+The optimal configuration was selected based on performance on \textsc{Cheetah} \texttt{Run} and \texttt{Run-B} across 10 seeds, then applied uniformly across all domains, tasks, and basis sizes. \looseness=-1

 \paragraph{Baselines:} We adopt the baseline implementations and hyperparameter settings for flat TD3 agents from \citet{huang2022cleanrl} and \citet{yarats2022exorl}, and for FB from \citet{tirinzoni2025zero} and \citet{touati2022does} in DMC, as well as from \citet{alegre2025constructing} for OKB on the \textsc{Item-Collector} task.
 To ensure a fair comparison with LK, FB is trained for 1M gradient steps, with all other hyperparameters kept consistent with \citet{tirinzoni2025zero}.